 U.S. Attorneys Targeted by International Wire Fraud Scheme

-Posted on behalf of The Bell Law Firm, PLLC on Feb 27, 2014 in Firm News
+Posted on behalf of Stewart Bell, PLLC on Feb 27, 2014 in Firm News

 The FBI has received numerous complaints from attorneys across the United States detailing their victimization by Transnational Organized Crime (TOC) groups that are defrauding, or attempting to defraud, their firm for hundreds of thousands of dollars.